ray155093/azure-docs.zh-tw/articles/marketplace-publishing/marketplace-publishing-vm-image-creation-prerequisites.md

 <properties
-   pageTitle="建立 Azure Marketplace 虛擬機器映像的技術性必要條件 | Microsoft Azure" description="了解建立和部署虛擬機器映像到 Azure Marketplace 供他人購買的要求。" services="marketplace-publishing"
+   pageTitle="Technical prerequisites for creating a virtual machine image for the Azure Marketplace | Microsoft Azure" description="Understand the requirements for creating and deploying a virtual machine image to the Azure Marketplace for others to purchase." services="marketplace-publishing" documentationCenter="" authors="HannibalSII"
-   documentationCenter=""
-   authors="HannibalSII"